pagkly/Zed/Investopedia3/Understanding Estoppel.md

 ## Types of Estoppel

-There are different types of estoppel.
-[Collateral](https://www.investopedia.com/terms/c/collateral.asp) estoppel can prevent a person from going back to court as a plaintiff with the same grievance.
+There are different types of estoppel. [[Collateral]](https://www.investopedia.com/terms/c/collateral.asp) estoppel can prevent a person from going back to court as a plaintiff with the same grievance.
 This prevents legal harassment and abuse of legal resources.

 Estoppel by deed prevents a person from denying the truth of any fact stated in a deed they have executed.
 By contrast, Equitable estoppel prevents someone from taking a legal position that is contrary or inconsistent with their previous stance if doing so harms the other party.

 ## Promissory Estoppel

-A common form of estoppel often found in contract law is called [promissory estoppel](https://www.investopedia.com/terms/p/promissory_estoppel.asp).
+A common form of estoppel often found in contract law is called [[promissory estoppel]](https://www.investopedia.com/terms/p/promissory_estoppel.asp).
 It protects a person who has acted based on another person's reasonable promise, whether in a formal contract or not, and then suffers significant economic loss because the other party did not fulfill that promise.

 ## Example of Promissory Estoppel